jaspreet1313/jaspreet-daily_blog/README.md

 - Creating Boot pendrive using rufus.exe in windows.
 - Restart the system and open boot menu using boot key.
 (Eg.- F8, F2 etc.)
 - Select your boot device in boot menu.
-- Select Install Ubuntu then Click Noraml Installation.
+- Select Install Ubuntu then Click Normal Installation.
 - Select where to install alongside window or Erase disk or something else.
 - Then Click next and start ubuntu installation.
 - For More detail about Installation Guide [Click here](https://phoenixnap.com/kb/install-ubuntu-20-04)